igomezv/nnogada/README.md

 # Neural Networks Optimized by Genetic Algorithms for Data Analysis (NNOGADA)

 **nnogada** is a Python package that performs hyperparemeter tuning for artificial neural networks, particularly for Multi Layer Perceptrons, using simple genetic algorithms.
 Useful for generate better neural network models for data analysis.
-Currently, only works with feedforward neural networks in tensorflow.keras.
+Currently, only works with feedforward neural networks in tensorflow.keras (classification and regression) and torch (regression at this moment).

+Before use the code, please install the requirements:

+    $ pip3 install -r requiriments.txt

 If you use the code, please cite the paper *Gómez-Vargas, I., Andrade, J. B., & Vázquez, J. A. (2023).
 Neural networks optimized by genetic algorithms in cosmology.
 Physical Review D, 107(4), 043509.*